 The Executive Management comprises the Company's CEO and CFO.
 The CEO has charge of the day-to-day operations of the Company and represents the Company in all matters concerning normal operations.
 The CEO shall manage the accounts of the Company and employ the employees of the Company.
 The CEO shall grant Board members and auditors all necessary information on the operations of the Company which they might request and should be granted according to statutory law.
-The CEO of the company is Ægir Páll Friðbertsson and the CFO is Reynir Jónsson.
+The CEO of the company is Ægir Páll Friðbertsson and the CFO is Alda Björk Óskarsdóttir.

-CEO Name: Ægir Páll Friðbertsson First employed: November 2023 Education and experience: Ægir Páll has over 30 years of management experience, in the finance sector, seafood sector, as well as consulting for various companies.
+Name: Ægir Páll Friðbertsson First employed: November 2023 Education and experience: Ægir Páll has over 30 years of management experience, in the finance sector, seafood sector, as well as consulting for various companies.
 Before joining the Group he was the COO of Brim hf. from 2018 to 2023.
 He was the Managing Director of Útgerðafélag Reykjavíkur from 2015 - 2017.
 From 2010 until 2014 he was in consulting.
-He was the Managing Director of Ísfélag hf. from 2001-2009. Ægir Páll holds a MSc in Finance from the University of Iceland, and Cand.Oecon. degree from the University of Iceland Member of board or manangement Ægir Páll is currently the chairman of the board of Jöklar-Verðbréf hf. and a board member of Viðskiptaráð (e.
+He was the Managing Director of Ísfélag hf. from 2001-2009.
+Member of board or manangement Ægir Páll holds a MSc in Finance from the University of Iceland, and Cand.Oecon. degree from the University of Iceland. Ægir Páll is currently the chairman of the board of Jöklar-Verðbréf hf. and a board member of Viðskiptaráð (e.
 Iceland Chamber og Commerce). Ægir Páll is also a board member of several of the Issuer's subsidiaries.
-Shareholdings in the Company as at 31.12.2023 and other interest related to large shareholders, competitors, customers or suppliers
+Shareholdings in the Company as at 31.12.2024 Valagil ehf, a company owned by Ægir Páll Friðbertsson holds

+Sh riðbertsson holds and other interest related to large shareholders, 1.000.000 shares. competitors, customers or suppliers